-Un-Proclaimed Provisions of the Conservation Authorities Act MNRF Policies and Procedures for the Charging of Conservation Authority Fees Conservation Ontario Guidelines for CA Fee Administration Policies for Plan Review and (Section 21.2) (1997) Permitting in a manner it considers - A fees schedule made available to the public online through appropriate. - A process for public notification the CA website the CA website The CA fee administrative policy should outline the consultation process for the CAs' fee policy.
+Un-Proclaimed Provisions of Conservation Authorities A Conservation Ontario Guidelines for CA Fee Administration Policies for Plan Review and (Section 21.2) (1997) Permitting in a manner it considers appropriate.
+Periodic review of fee polit (9) At such regular intervals may be determined by an authority, the authority sha undertake a review of its fe policy, including a review of fees set out in the fee scher Notice of fee changes (10) If, after a review of a fe policy or at any other time, authority wishes to make a change to the list of fees set in the fee schedule or to th amount of any fee or the m in which a fee is determine authority shall give notice of proposed change to the pu a manner it considers appropriate. s as schedule - A clearly defined review and revision process - An process for appeals for fee structures proposed or in place dule. ee an et out e hanner d, the of the made available to the public online through the CA website The CA fee administrative policy should outline the consultation process for the CAs' fee policy.
 The consultation process should clearly state the method(s) by which stakeholders will receive notice and an opportunity to comment on both the policy and the fee schedule during the review/revision process.
-When developing their fee policy and fee schedule(s), conservation authorities should consult with: i.
-Stakeholders such as the Building Industry and Land Development Association, local Ontario Home Builders' Associations, etc. (i.e. common users / clients of the program) ii.
-Neighbouring conservation authorities (e.g. comparison of services, eligible costs and percentage cost recovery proposed to and/or approved by the Board iii.
-Municipal partners (e.g. proposed significant changes to fee schedules, defining/distinguishing the service(s) provided) - The CA fee administrative policy should outline a process for the review/revision of the conservation authority fee policy and the fee schedule(s), outlining the frequency within which the review will be conducted by the authority and the process for notifying the public on
+When developing their fee policy and fee schedule(s), conservation authorities should consult with: Stakeholders such as the Building Industry and Land Development Association, local Ontario Home Builders' Associations, etc. (i.e. common users / clients of the program) Neighbouring conservation authorities (e.g. comparison of services, eligible costs and percentage cost recovery proposed to and/or approved by the Board Municipal partners (e.g. proposed significant changes to fee schedules, defining/distinguishing the service(s) provided) The CA fee administrative policy should outline a process for the review/revision of the conservation authority fee policy and the fee schedule(s), outlining the frequency within which the review will be conducted by the authority and the process for notifying the public on